David France: Background

 France was born in Widnes, Lancashire (now Cheshire).
 Educated in the United Kingdom, the United States and Germany (BSc, MSc, MBA, PhD), he moved to North America in 1978 and worked in the nuclear and space industries before joining the executive of an oil & gas corporation.
 He retired from corporate life in 1990 to concentrate on consulting and charity work.
 Although based in Texas, he travelled in excess of 2 million miles supporting the club and his Everton initiatives.
 Known as ‘Dr Everton’, he was appointed Life President of the Everton Shareholders’ Association.
 In a 2009 website poll involving eight candidates, he came a close second to manager David Moyes as the person who Everton fans trust the most.
 The results were David Moyes 35%, David France 34%, Bill Kenwright 19%.

 Everton books

-Dr France has written 19 books to tell the Everton story.
+France has written 19 books to tell the Everton story.
 Some involved collaborations with David Prentice, Becky Tallentire, Barry Hewitt and cartoonist Peter King, while others embraced inputs from a cross-section of Everton enthusiasts.
 The profits from these books were donated to Merseyside charities.